token0/tingle/README.md

 Notably, it is made to inject a fake-signature patch into the system so it can spoof android app signatures.

 ## How to use
-Make sure you have Python 3+, Java and adb available, connect your device via usb and run `python3 patch.py` (or `python patch.py`).
+Make sure you have Python, Java and adb available, connect your device via usb and run `python patch.py` (or `python3 patch.py`).

 You will then need to reboot for Android to detect that you've installed a new framework and so for Dalvik/ART to re-optimise all the apps on the phone.
 Without this, you may receive an `INSTALL_FAILED_DEXOPT` error when installing new apps.